Croydon: Literature

 Croydon is the setting of two poems by British Poet Laureate Sir John Betjeman, "Croydon" and "Love in a Valley".

 The borough has been the residence of many renowned authors and novelists, including Sir Arthur Conan Doyle, who set up house in Norwood, D.H.
 Lawrence, and French novelist Émile Zola, who lived for a time in the Queen's Hotel, Upper Norwood.
 Cicely Mary Barker, author and illustrator of the Flower Fairies series of books, was born in Croydon.

-Croydon is the setting of novels.
+Croydon is the setting of various novels.
 The now defunct airport lent itself to the mysteries The 12.30 from Croydon and Death in the Clouds, and the town is mentioned in some Sherlock Holmes mysteries.

 Croydon is referred to in a rhyme dating back to the 18th century, revised in the Victorian era to:

 In Jane Austen's unfinished novel The Watsons (written c.1803–1805), the heroine, Emma Watson, has a brother and sister-in-law who live in Croydon, and who urge her to join them for an extended visit.
 Another sister, Elizabeth, encourages the idea, commenting "there is always something lively going on at Croydon".
 It would appear that the plot was intended to continue with Emma moving to Croydon.

 Music

 The composer Samuel Coleridge-Taylor (1875–1912) lived at 30 Dagnall Park, Selhurst, until his death.
 He grew up in Croydon and sang in the church choir at St George's and taught at the Crystal Palace School of Music and many other schools of music.
 He died from pneumonia after collapsing at West Croydon station.
 There is an impressive grave with a poem at Bandon Hill Cemetery, and exhibits about him in the Museum of Croydon.

+Addington Palace housed The Royal School of Church Music from 1953 to 1996, when it moved to Salisbury.

 In addition to the Fairfield Halls, several venues in Croydon have hosted rock acts.
 Established in 1976, the Cartoon was a popular live music venue that closed in 2006.
 The Greyhound in Park Lane played host to acts such as Led Zeppelin, Jimi Hendrix, The Who, David Bowie, Queen, Siouxsie and the Banshees, The Damned, The Boomtown Rats, A-ha in (1987) and others during the 1960s and '70s.
 Mott The Hoople paid tribute to the town's music scene in the song Saturday Gigs.
 The Greyhound also saw the debut of the Electric Light Orchestra in 1972.

-Captain Sensible released the song "Croydon" in 1982 in tribute to his home town.
+In the punk era Croydon had its own scene including bands such as Johnny Moped, which at one point had member Captain Sensible who later released the song "Croydon" in 1982 in tribute to his home town.